Wenish/Sharepoint-Notes-App/README.md

 # Sharepoint-Notes-App

-This is app allows you to create Notes/Task.
+This is a Sharepoint Hosted App so it runs on Sharepoint Online/On Premise.

-It is a Sharepoint Hosted App so it runs on Sharepoint Online/On Premise.
+It allows you to create Notes/Task.